AlexutzuJr/weather_prediction/README.md

 ## Dataset

-We'll download our dataset from NOAA, a US government agency.
+We will download our dataset from NOAA, a US government agency.
 You can follow these instructions to download the data:

 * Go to [NOAA Search](https://www.ncdc.noaa.gov/cdo-web/search)
 * Enter the years you want the data for, and search for the closest airport to you.